jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (2) Subsection (1)(b) does not limit subsection (1)(c) or (d).ExampleCompany A provides access to a superannuation scheme for its employees.
 The trust deed provides that employees, if they decide to become members, must contribute at either 1% or 3% of annual gross base salary.
 The employer is obliged to match the employee’s contributions (eg, if employee contributes 1%, company must contribute 1%).The scheme complies with the rule as to the 4% minimum contribution as follows:Minimum amount employee member must contribute1%Maximum amount that employer must contribute in respect of employee member3%4%

 ### 27 Eligibility of employers who provide access to more than 1 scheme
-An employer who provides access to more than 1 superannuation scheme for its employees is eligible to be approved as an exempt employer if the Government Actuary is satisfied that, if all of those schemes were considered as a whole (as if they were 1 scheme), the rules in section 25 would be complied with.
+An employer who provides access to more than 1 superannuation scheme for its employees is eligible to be approved as an exempt employer if the FMA is satisfied that, if all of those schemes were considered as a whole (as if they were 1 scheme), the rules in section 25 would be complied with.

 ### 28 Eligibility of employers who have schemes established under master trusts
-An employer who provides access to a superannuation scheme for its employees that is established under a master trust is eligible to be approved as an exempt employer if the Government Actuary is satisfied that the rules in section 25 would be complied with if the Government Actuary considered only—
+An employer who provides access to a superannuation scheme for its employees that is established under a master trust is eligible to be approved as an exempt employer if the FMA is satisfied that the rules in section 25 would be complied with if the FMA considered only—
   (a) the master trust in so far as it relates to the employer’s scheme; and (b) the participation agreement executed between the employer and the trustees of the master trust in relation to the membership of the employer’s employees in the scheme; and
-  (c) anything else that the Government Actuary decides is relevant to evidencing compliance with the rules in section 25, in respect of the employer’s employees.
+  (c) anything else that the FMA decides is relevant to evidencing compliance with the rules in section 25, in respect of the employer’s employees.

 ### 29 How to apply to be exempt employer
-(1) A person may make an application to the Government Actuary for approval of an employer (the current employer) as an exempt employer if,––
+(1) A person may make an application to the FMA for approval of an employer (the current employer) as an exempt employer if,––
   (a) an application (the old application) was received by the Government Actuary on or before 19 November 2009; and (b) as a result of the Government Actuary's consideration of that old application under section 30 an employer was approved as an exempt employer; and
   (c) either that exempt employer is the current employer, or the current employer is a succeeding employer for that exempt employer.
 (2) The application must be accompanied by—
-  (a) information that satisfies the Government Actuary that the scheme complies with the rules in section 25; and (b) the names, addresses, and tax file numbers of each employer in respect of whom the application is made; and (c) if the application is made in respect of an employer that is part of a group of companies, such details of the names, addresses, tax file numbers, and payroll arrangements of any other members of the group that the Government Actuary may request.
+  (a) information that satisfies the FMA that the scheme complies with the rules in section 25; and (b) the names, addresses, and tax file numbers of each employer in respect of whom the application is made; and (c) if the application is made in respect of an employer that is part of a group of companies, such details of the names, addresses, tax file numbers, and payroll arrangements of any other members of the group that the FMA may request.
 (3) In this section succeeding employer means, for an exempt employer,–– (a) an employer who succeeds the exempt employer due to a merger or acquisition of the exempt employer; and (b) another employer who succeeds a succeeding employer for the exempt employer due to a merger or acquisition of that succeeding employer.

 ### 30 How applications to be exempt employer must be dealt with
-(1) The Government Actuary must, within 28 days after receiving an application that may be made under section 29(1) and the documents required under section 29(2) to accompany the application,—
+(1) The FMA must, within 28 days after receiving an application that may be made under section 29(1) and the documents required under section 29(2) to accompany the application,—
-  (a) consider whether he or she is satisfied that each employer in respect of whom the application is made is eligible to be approved as an exempt employer; and
+  (a) consider whether the FMA is satisfied that each employer in respect of whom the application is made is eligible to be approved as an exempt employer; and
   (b) if so satisfied, approve the employer as an exempt employer and register the employer on the register of exempt employers.
-(2) The Government Actuary must—
+(2) The FMA must—
   (a) give notice to the employer as soon as practicable after approving, or declining to approve, the employer as an exempt employer; and
   (b) specify in that notice an effective date after which an employee who starts new employment with the employer will be exempt from the automatic enrolment rules (unless those rules do not otherwise apply).

 ### 31 Revocation of exempt employer approval
-(1) The Government Actuary may revoke an approval given under section 30 if— (a) the Government Actuary has given not less than 28 days’ notice to the employer that the Government Actuary is considering whether to revoke the approval; and
+(1) The FMA may revoke an approval given under section 30 if— (a) the FMA has given not less than 28 days’ notice to the employer that the FMA is considering whether to revoke the approval; and
-  (b) the Government Actuary is satisfied on reasonable grounds that the employer no longer provides access to a scheme for its employees that complies with the rules in section 25.
+  (b) the FMA is satisfied on reasonable grounds that the employer no longer provides access to a scheme for its employees that complies with the rules in section 25.
-(2) The revocation may be on application by the employer or on the Government Actuary’s initiative.
+(2) The revocation may be on application by the employer or on the FMA's initiative.
-(3) The Government Actuary must—
+(3) The FMA must—
   (a) give notice to the employer as soon as practicable after revoking the approval; and (b) specify in that notice an effective revocation date after which an employee who starts new employment with the employer will be subject to the automatic enrolment rules (unless those rules do not otherwise apply); and
   (c) remove the employer from the register of exempt employers.

-### 32 Government Actuary must give notice to Commissioner of exempt employers
+### 32 FMA must give notice to Commissioner of exempt employers
-The Government Actuary must give notice to the Commissioner as soon as practicable after an employer is approved under section 30 or an approval is revoked under section 31.
+The FMA must give notice to the Commissioner as soon as practicable after an employer is approved under section 30 or an approval is revoked under section 31.

 **Opting in**